Respawnsive/dotnet-maui-workshop-clean/Part 1 - Displaying Data/README.md

 ### Displaying Data

-We can display hard coded data of any data type in a `CollectionView` in our `MainPage.xaml`.
+We can display hard coded data of any data type in a `CollectionView` in our `MonkeysPage.xaml`.
 This will allow us to build out our user interface by setting the `ItemTemplate` with some simple images and labels.

-We first need to add a new namespace at the top of the `MainPage.xaml`:
+We first need to add a new namespace at the top of the `MonkeysPage.xaml`:

 ```xml
 xmlns:model="clr-namespace:MonkeyFinder.Model"